Sonryle/JoePhys/README.md

   * Much inspiration was taken from this project's code structure and rendering system.
 No code was explicitly copy pasted, but a select few of the functions are word-for-word exactly the same.
 (These functions are in Renderer.cpp and they are simply used for initiating and handling the renderer)

+* Im going to add the rest later